-- Based on \$14.48 per share which was the closing price of our common stock on the Nasdaq Global Market on December 31, 2020, the last trading day of that fiscal year.
-(1) - Mr. Swad was appointed our President and Chief Executive Officer, effective August 24, 2020, and resigned from the Company as our Chief Financial Officer, effective August 24, 2020.
-His unvested equity awards continue to vest.
-Mr. Swad will serve as our Chief Executive Officer until May 10, 2021, and thereafter will serve as Strategic Advisor to the Chief (2) Executive Officer until September 2, 2021.
-His unvested equity awards will continue to vest for the longer of (i) his service as a member of the board of directors, or (ii) September 2, 2022. - The shares subject to this grant of RSUs vest 25% on August 1, 2020.
-6.25% of the restricted stock units vest on each three-month anniversary thereafter, subject to continued (3) - employment.
-The shares subject to this grant of RSUs vest in four equal annual installments beginning on August 1, 2020, subject to continued employment. - The shares subject to this grant of RSUs vest in three equal annual installments beginning on May 1, 2021, subject to continued employment.
+(1) Based on \$14.48 per share which was the closing price of our common stock on the Nasdaq Global Market on December 31, 2020, the last trading day of that fiscal year.

-The amount reported represents the number of PRSUs granted to the named executive officer on May 1, 2020, as previously described, and assumes target performance goals will be achieved.
-A percentage of the PRSUs were to vest upon the achievement of an annual revenue goal and an adjusted EBITDA goal, during the period of January 1, 2020 through - December 31, 2020, as summarized in "Compensation Discussion and Analysis-Compensation Elements" above.
+- (3) The shares subject to this grant of RSUs vest 25% on August 1, 2020.
+6.25% of the restricted stock units vest on each three-month anniversary thereafter, subject to continued employment. - (4) The shares subject to this grant of RSUs vest in four equal annual installments beginning on August 1, 2020, subject to continued employment. - (5) The shares subject to this grant of RSUs vest in three equal annual installments beginning on May 1, 2021, subject to continued employment. - (6) The amount reported represents the number of PRSUs granted to the named executive officer on May 1, 2020, as previously described, and assumes target performance goals will be achieved.
+A percentage of the PRSUs were to vest upon the achievement of an annual revenue goal and an adjusted EBITDA goal, during the period of January 1, 2020 through December 31, 2020, as summarized in "Compensation Discussion and Analysis - Compensation Elements" above.
 Our board of directors determined that, on April 1, 2021, a total of 14,337, 2,202, 14,654, 7,841, 23,616 and 12,651 PRSUs vested for Mr. Swad, Ms. Wegner, Mr. Holland, Ms. Fini, and Messrs.
-August and Restivo, respectively.
+August and Restivo, respectively. - (7) The amount reported represents the number of PRSUs granted to the named executive officer on May 1, 2020, as previously described, and assumes target performance goals will be achieved.
+A